Skip to content

 3. openclaw_prepare.py — builds replay bundles

-4. evaluate_openclaw.py --mode live — runs detectors
+4. evaluate_openclaw.py — runs detectors in live mode

-5. openclaw_findings.py — writes findings (with mitigations) into the local SOC store
+5. openclaw_findings.py — writes findings (with mitigations) into the local SOC store and, when Supabase credentials are available, automatically syncs the persisted findings to the dashboard via scripts/sync_findings_to_supabase.py.

 3. Inspect and triage findings (soc_store CLI)